Click on these links to go to other pagesShow menu

 The River Glasa may be fished for salmon and trout; as it is a spate river, fishing is dependent upon the volume of water flowing down from the hills.

 Approximately 15 minutes drive from Meall Mor Lodge is the Kildermorie beat of the River Alness.
-This 1.3 km (0.8 mile) single bank stretch of the river is available to Meall Mor Lodge guests, who have priority over local angling club guests.
+This 1.3 km (0.8 mile) single bank stretch of the river is available to Meall Mor Lodge guests, who have priority over a small local syndicate.

 |Salmon – River Alness||11 February – 31 October|